- Introduction To Java Frameworks

 Now that we understand what software frameworks are, it becomes extremely easy to understand the definition of Java Frameworks.

 Java Frameworks are nothing but the body or platform of already written codes.
 They are used by Java developers to develop web applications.
-Java Frameworks consist of a collection of predefined classes and functions, which can be used to process input, manage hardware devices that interact with the system’s software.
+Java Frameworks consist of a collection of predefined classes and functions, which can be used to process input and manage hardware devices that interact with the system’s software.

-Top Java Frameworks
+Popular Java Frameworks

 Now that we have a good understanding of what Java frameworks are, let us go ahead and take a look at the top Java Frameworks being used by the Software Industry currently: